czbiohub-sf/cerebra/README.md

 Commands:
-  germline-filter    filter out common SNPs/indels between control/germline samples and samples of interest count-mutations    count total number of variants in each sample, and report on a per-gene basis find-aa-mutations  report peptide-level SNPs and indels in each sample, and associated coverage
+  germline-filter    filter out common SNPs/indels between control/germline samples and samples of interest count-variants    count total number of variants in each sample, and report on a per-gene basis find-peptide-variants  report peptide-level SNPs and indels in each sample, and associated coverage
 ```

 Note that the `-h` command will display usage information for each of the three commands.